Riigikohus on Eesti Vabariigi kõrgeim kohus.

 Pursuant to section 74 of the Estonian Courts Act, a judge is required to develop knowledge and skills of his or her speciality on a regular basis and to participate in training.

 According to the Courts Act, one of the judges’ self governmental bodies - the Judicial Training Council - is responsible for the training of judges.
 In addition to judges, it is comprised of representatives of the Prosecutor’s Office, the Ministry of Justice and the University of Tartu.
 The members of the Judicial Training Council who are judges are elected by the Court en banc (largest Estonian judicial representative body, comprised of all Estonian judges).
-The Supreme Court’s Judicial Training Department provides support services to the Judicial Training Council and organizes training.
+The Supreme Court’s Legal Information and Judicial Training Department provides support services to the Judicial Training Council and organizes training.

 The aim of training of judges is to improve and update their professional knowledge and skills.
 Training of judges is based on the strategies for training of judges and annual training programs.
-The Judicial Training Department of the Supreme Court shall submit the training program for the next year to the Training Council.
+The Legal Information and Judicial Training Department of the Supreme Court shall submit the training program for the next year to the Training Council.

 The training needs and results of the assessment of the effect of the training are taken into account when preparing training programs.
 For assessing the training needs and the effects of the training, all available sources of information about the court system are applied.
 Those sources are, above all, communication with judges and court officials, also with other persons and institutions which have contacts within courts, feedback on trainings, case law analyses, questionnaires, researches etc.